 Let’s think about your goals again: Are you doing this simply because you’re tired of your spouse nagging you about your snoring?
 Or are you starting your therapy because you know what a difference it can make not only on your day to day rest and energy but also your health over the long term?

 Try to maintain a positive attitude toward your therapy – even if you struggle with it initially.
 Maintaining a positive and open outlook will bring you success in your therapy journey.
 CPAP support and service doesn’t end when you leave the store – your supplier should be there for support and service after the sale.

 The more information you can provide your therapist about how you are doing with your therapy and what your challenges are the better they will be able to work with you to achieve success.
-Karen Hamilton-McNutt is a Registered Respiratory Therapist and Director of Operations at Family 1st Medical.
-She has spent close to 20 years in the home Respiratory Industry.
+Karen Hamilton-McNutt is a Registered Respiratory Therapist and the Medical Services Manager at Family 1st Medical.
+She celebrated her 27th year with Family 1st in 2022.

 Karen Hamilton-McNutt, RRT